 “Studying literature can enrich our lives in ways we never imagined.
 Beyond the simple entertainment of a good story, readers stand to gain compassion for a wide range of people across cultures and time periods.
 Immersion in the literary arts not only opens doors to other worlds, but gifts readers a richer vocabulary and a certain ease and confidence.”
 Anon

-Teachers: Ms C Bennett, Ms M Berry, Ms L Elia, Ms S Hopkins, Ms A Hughes, Ms L Kaymer, Ms K Kenny, Ms J Skidalski
+Teachers: Ms C Bennett, Ms M Berry, Ms L Elia, Ms S Hopkins (maternity leave), Ms A Hughes, Ms L Kaymer, Mr T Keeble, Ms N Kelsall and Ms J Skidalski.

 The English Department at Latymer is at the heart of the curriculum and pupils are offered lively and exploratory courses that instil in them a love and appreciation of language and literature.
 We strive to give young people the opportunities, experiences, knowledge and analytical tools to speak, write and read confidently, appropriately, and on their own terms in whatever context they find themselves in.
 We want them to see language and literature both inside the classroom and beyond as the gateway to achievement, intellectual curiosity and personal well-being in every aspect of their lives, both in the present and the future.
 At the core of all that we do is the power of language and its role in creating meaning so that we understand ourselves and others.

 In everything we do, we recognise the importance of providing a coherent disciplinary experience across all key stages and, for some, beyond, into university study.
 Consequently, we strive to provide our pupils with a curriculum that allows them to experience what English has to offer - both in terms of its rich content, but also the processes that are integral to its vibrancy.